canonical/irc-bridge-operator/docs/explanation/charm-architecture.md

 The IRC Bridge Snap is utilized to package and distribute [matrix-appservice-irc](https://github.com/matrix-org/matrix-appservice-irc), providing a consistent, secure, and maintainable deployment across various environments.
-By leveraging [Snap](https://snapcraft.io/about), the application benefits from simplified installation, automatic updates, and dependency isolation.
+By leveraging [Snap](https://snapcraft.io/about), the application benefits from simplified installation, automatic updates and dependency isolation.

 For more details or to participate in its development, please refer to the [GitHub repository](https://github.com/canonical/matrix-appservice-irc).